 This is a one-of-a kind example of a cheap Graphophone in a homemade case made for use in public exhibitions.
 Although the lowly "Eagle" Graphophone was a much cheaper and more basic machine than those normally used for exhibitions, at least one company promoted them for the purpose -- Sears Roebuck & Co.
 In the late 1890s the Sears catalog pushed the Eagle "at a price which brings them into the easy

 reach of those of small means, who wish to give public exhibitions. ...
 You can make

 $5 to $25 every evening by giving public exhibitions ... by using hearing tubes and

-The Type B "Eagle" was sold starting in September 1897 at $10 uncased or $12 with the typical rounded lid.
-This is an example of the uncased style, fitted into a custom box bearing a paper Sears label on the lid.
-The cheap pine box is elaborately painted to simulate expensive burled wood.
-The Graphophone is securely nestled inside, with an extra-long winding key and speed control extending through the left side.
-Very convenient to carry about and operate, it was likely used by a small-town exhibitor to cadge nickels from customers in saloons and general stores.
+The Type B "Eagle" was sold starting in September 1897 at $10 uncased or $12 with the rounded lid as typically found.
+This is an example of the uncased style, with the serial number stamped onto the belt cover.
+The owner mounted the machine to a simple oak board and fitted into a very crude homemade case made of rough pine, carefully painted to simulate expensive burled wood.
+The Graphophone is securely nestled inside, with holes in the base fitting over metal posts inside the case.
+An extra-long winding key and speed control extend through the left side, making it very convenient to carry about and operate.
+It was likely used by a small-town exhibitor to cadge nickels from customers in saloons and general stores.
 This was an era when many people, especially in small towns, had never heard a "talking machine"!

 (RETURN TO MAIN PHONOGRAPH PAGE)